WelcometoExtremeGamer

 If you a familiar with other arcade b-ball games then you will know what to expect in NBA Jam.
 On the court you will play 3 vs. 3 which clears up the clutter and gives you enough room to pull of some unreal hoop moves.
 NBA Jam keeps a simple concept with the gameplay and can be picked up and instantly mastered in a few runs.

-In NBA Jam you can experience real players, legends or make up your own b-baller.
-The isn't much to mention in extra features department except the ability to download new content via Xbox Live.
-Some cool over the top teams have been released, but overall there has been few updates for the game.
+In NBA Jam you can experience real players, legends or make up your own star player.
+There isn't much to mention in extra features department except the ability to download new content via Xbox Live.
+Some cool over- the-top teams have been released, but overall there has been few updates for the game.

 The sound department mirrors the graphics end and really doesn't have anything that will turn heads.
-The grooves are efficient in NBA Jam there is partial commentary and one liner from Tim Kitzow (the original voice of NBA Jam).
-"Not good, not bad"
+The grooves are efficient, but the best part of NBA Jam is partial commentary and one liners from Tim Kitzow (the original voice of NBA Jam).
+Good to hear ya Tim.

-Innovation:"He's On Fire!" are the words of Jam which ignites you player with some turbo madness brining the heat to the court.
-In NBA Jam when your 'Jam' meter fills you will have power-up baler who can bring in the big moves to pull the game ahead, like all power-ups this mode lasts a short so make it count?
+"He's On Fire!" are the words of Jam which ignites you player with some turbo madness brining the heat to the court.
+In NBA Jam when your 'Jam' meter fills you will have power-up baler who can bring in the big moves to pull the game ahead, like all power-ups this mode lasts a short, so make it count.
 The 'Jam' meter is the most memrable part of NBA Jam and it keeps it in par with other basketball titles, but overall this title is innovatively challenged.

 Gameplay: 6.5, Graphics/Sound: 6, Innovation: 5, Mojo: 5.
 Final: 6